michael-hainke/NHL/README.md

 ### nhl-read_shift_data.R
 Shift data for each player, including player, team, shift number, start time, end time and duration.
 This data can be used to determine 5v5, 5v4 etc.  Uses schedule data ('games.rds') and queries all shifts for each game.
 Due to size of dataframe, this is split into files for each calendar year, **'shifts_2020.rds'**.
 The current year data is preceded by the last update date.

+## 2 - xG (Expected Goals) Model

+This folder contains my first crack at building a simple xG model using publicly available data from the NHL API.
+Model is a 4 feature logistic regression using a WOE transformation, with an AUC of approximately 72%.
+Will document here more fully in the near future.

+## 3 - Other Analyses

+### Scoring Bar Charts
+This is a script to create those cool animated bar charts showing changes over time.
+I used to create some team level overall scoring year over year, to visualize the franchise scoring leaders over time

+### First to Forty
+A script to calculate the players who took the least number of games to get to 40 points in a season.